 Staff endeavour to make the School welcoming to all children irrespective of their cultural or religious background.
-An understanding of diverse cultures is promoted through the topics studied by the children, particularly in PSHE, RE, humanities and modern languages and this is reflected in the displays of work shown around the School.
-The curriculum reflects the attitudes, values and respect that staff have for minority ethnic groups.
+An understanding of diverse cultures is promoted through the topics studied by the children, particularly in PSHE, RE, Humanities and Languages and this is reflected in the displays of work shown around the School.
+The curriculum reflects the attitudes, values and respect that staff have for all cultural and religious backgrounds.
+Resources used in school are carefully selected to ensure diverse representation and inclusion, reflecting a range of heritages and backgrounds so that all pupils feel seen and their experiences valued.

-4.2 Racial Equality
+4.2 Racial Equity